Bruno Rodrigues (footballer, born 1997)

-Bruno Rafael Rodrigues do Nascimento (born 7 March 1997), known as Bruno Rodrigues, is a Brazilian professional footballer who plays as a winger or forward for Série A club Palmeiras.
+Bruno Rafael Rodrigues do Nascimento (born 7 March 1997), known as Bruno Rodrigues, is a Brazilian professional footballer who plays as a winger or forward for Série A club Cruzeiro, on loan from Palmeiras.

 Club career

 Born in Ceará-Mirim, Rodrigues joined the youth setup of Atlético Paranaense in 2014.
 In the 2015 edition of the Brazil U20 Cup, he emerged as the joint top-scorer with three goals.
 On 29 January 2017, Rodrigues made his first team and Campeonato Paranaense debut in a 1–1 draw against Rio Branco Sport Club, where he contributed with one assist.

 On 2 March 2017, Rodrigues joined Joinville on a three-month-long loan deal.
 His loan deal was extended till the end of the year in April.
 After having contributed with two goals, he was recalled from Joinville by his parent club on 29 September 2017.

 On 1 January 2018, Rodrigues was loaned to Cypriot club Doxa Katokopia for six months.

 After his contract with Athletico Paranaense was terminated, Rodrigues signed with Tombense in December 2019 and was immediately loaned out to Ponte Preta for the 2020 season.